Chinese Indonesian Batik

 $

-The Chinese constitute a modest proportion of the country's overall population and are often recognized as the economic backbone of the country.
+The Chinese constitute a modest proportion of the country's overall population and are often recognized as the country's economic backbone.
 The majority of the Chinese have been living in Indonesia for several generations.
-The bulk of them are of mixed ancestry, do not speak Chinese, have Indonesian surnames, and have evolved different dialects and traditions as a result of their intermarried relationships with indigenous Indonesians.
+Most of them are of mixed ancestry, do not speak Chinese, have Indonesian surnames, and have evolved different dialects and traditions due to their intermarried relationships with indigenous Indonesians.

-Following Indonesia's independence, the vast majority of its former Dutch and Eurasian citizens departed the country.
-Indonesians of Indian and European descent are few and far between in terms of population today, yet their impact on business and other aspects of Indonesian society is noticeable in the country's main cities.
+• Most of Indonesia's former Dutch and Eurasian citizens departed after independence.
+Indonesians of Indian and European descent are few and far between in terms of population today.
+Yet, their impact on business and Indonesian society is noticeable in the country's main cities.

-In total, there are more than 3,000 known batik patterns, some of which have remained untouched for hundreds of years.
-There were several patterns that were designed for a specific usage or were prohibited to commoners, such as batik parang rusa and batik swat, which were restricted for the exclusive use of royalty alone.
-Despite the fact that each individual worker was free to make their own variants, the designs were based on conventional patterns.
+There are more than 3,000 known batik fabric patterns, some of which have remained untouched for hundreds of years and be in the favorites listing of many people from China and Indonesia.
+Several patterns were designed for specific usage or were prohibited in the China world to commoners, such as batik parang rusa and batik swat, which were restricted for the exclusive use of royalty alone.
+Although each supplier could make their batik variants, the batik designs were based on conventional patterns.

-For example, kawung, which originated in Central Java and is one of the most fundamental patterns, is composed of four ovals or ellipses, which are said to represent the kapok fruit, which are arranged like the petals of a flower and repeated geometrically, with small floral motifs added for ornamentation.
-When the kawung first emerged on a stone figure from Kediri in 1239 C.E., it was considered to be a new invention.
+For example, kawung, which originated in Central Java and is one of the most fundamental patterns, is composed of four ovals or ellipses, which are said to represent the kapok fruit, which is arranged like the petals of a flower and repeated geometrically, with small floral motifs added for ornamentation.
+When the news of kawung first emerged on a stone figure from Kediri in 1239 C.E., it was considered a new invention.

 Parang (also known as "ragged rock" or "chopping knife") is a traditional Javanese textile that originated in Solo, central Java.
-It is distinguished by embellished diagonal stripes running across the cloth, which are typically framed by scalloped borders.
+It is distinguished by embellished diagonal stripes across the cloth, typically framed by scalloped borders.

-It is a symmetrical design made of stars, crosses, and rosettes that are arranged to make circles or squares in a continuous symmetrical fashion.
-It is possible to add animals or plants into the design, however this is not recommended.
+It is a symmetrical design ideal for batik, made of stars, crosses, and rosettes arranged to make circles or squares continuously symmetrically.
+It is possible to add animals or plants to the design.
+However, this is not recommended for a batik shirt.

-Semen designs are less geometric in nature, with many representing trees or vines extending across a stylised background rather than straight lines.
-Designs from India or China appear to have had an effect on the creation of these patterns.
+Semen designs are less geometric, with many representing trees or vines extending across a stylized background rather than straight lines.
+Designs from India or China have affected the creation of these patterns, which are commonly used in Chinese batik and Indonesian batik.

 Chinese Indonesian Languages